Felicc/reMeet/README.md

-reMeet a basic sharing file system meant as a project.
+reMeet a basic sharing file system meant as a learning-oriented project.
-It is currently developed by two high-school students
+It is currently developed by two high-school students messing around, don't take it seriously.